Thursday, 24 December 2009

 due to concerns of Halal and non-Halal meat;

+being Muslims; and the other two guys were just great enough to go along with anything.
 Little did we know in the first cafe we settled on, what Vang Vien had to offer was a lot more than just "normal food".
 We found an item on the menu that was scripted in bold and a tad larger font size than the rest of the other items; which was:

 "SPACE PIZZA"